 Agritourism has become one of the fastest growing tourism markets and an excellent way for farms to increase their revenue.
 However, there are several things agritourism operators need to know to make their operation a success.

-We are currently developing resources to guide you through the process of starting your own agritourism operation.
+We have developed resources to guide you through the process of starting your own agritourism operation.
 Below we have provided links to several resources to educate current operators and assist those wishing to start an operation.

-VISIT FLORIDA, the state’s official source for travel planning, awarded a Cultural, Heritage, Rural and Nature (CHRN) Grant to the Florida Agritourism Association for the 2014-2015 Fiscal Year, which began July 1, 2014.
+Additionaly, VISIT FLORIDA, the state’s official source for travel planning, awarded a Cultural, Heritage, Rural and Nature (CHRN) Grant to the Florida Agritourism Association for the 2014-2015 Fiscal Year, which began July 1, 2014.
 These funds were used to create a Florida Agritourism Toolkit which provides expansive information and resources for agritourism operators related to both the marketing and technical aspects of running an agritourism operation.
+In 2017, the Florida Department of Agriculture and Consumer Services generously supported a revision of this toolkit.
+You may view the toolkit here or order a hard copy from our Store.

 Explore the following resources: